angrykim/agusmakmun.github.io/_posts/2018-07-17-Basic graph analytics (5).md

    - `Betweenness centrality` - Mean and standard deviation of the Betweenness of each node.

-   - `Global Clustering Coefficient` - Density of connections in each community.
+   - `Degree` - Mean and Standard deviation of node degree in each community.

-   - `Average of Path` - Average shortest path length.
+   - `Size` - The number of nodes in a community.

-   - `Diameter` - Maximum distance between any pair of nodes.
+   - `Radius` - The radius is the minimum eccentricity (Distance)

 ### 3. Apply k-means clustering

-As above, K-means is applied to 4-dimensional data and in order to find appropriate K value, I use [Elbow mehtod](https://en.wikipedia.org/wiki/Elbow_method_(clustering))
+As above, K-means is applied to 6-dimensional data and in order to find appropriate K value, I use [Elbow mehtod](https://en.wikipedia.org/wiki/Elbow_method_(clustering))

 The idea behind elbow method is to run k-means clustering on a given dataset for a range of values of k, and for each value of k, calculate Sum of Squared Errors (SSE).